 If you're not sure which studios or photographers to ask, try Googling the following: "best dance photography studio [city]" or "top [dance] photographers in [city]."
 Make sure to add specific keywords that describe what you need from a photographer, such as "headshot" and/or "model."

-The best way to wear your hair and makeup depends on the look you want to portray.
+The best way to wear your hair and makeup.

 As a professional dancer, you're probably used to getting your hair and makeup done by someone else.
 But if you want to do your own hair and makeup for headshots, you'll need to know what works in pictures.
 Here are some tips on how to get beautiful images:

 - Choose a hairstyle that looks great when it's photographed.
 If possible, ask someone who has done lots of professional dance photos before and can help guide you with this decision (i.e., not just anyone).

 - Makeup should be natural and enhance your features rather than cover them up or distract from them.
 The goal is for the viewer's eye to go straight for the face first—not somewhere else!

 Headshots should be fun, but they should be professional.

 It is worth investing in a photographer who can create professional portraits with fantastic lighting and posing techniques.

 When building a portfolio, it’s important to get fun and creative headshots.
 This can be done in a variety of ways: your photographer might try different lighting techniques or maybe they will create a cool background for you to pose against.
 However, as we have discussed above, at the end of the day, when you look at your photos, they should be professional looking.